OneTaste: Orgasmic meditation

+OneTaste is centered around orgasmic meditation (OM), an activity in which a clothed and usually male "stroker" stimulates a female "strokee" by softly fingering the upper-left section of her clitoris for a timed 15 minutes.
+Prior to physical contact, the stroker describes the appearance of the strokee's vulva to her and puts on a lubricated glove.
+OneTaste also facilitated "male OMing", which involves a woman performing a 15-minute handjob on a man.

-The community is centered around a practice known as Orgasmic Meditation (OM), which is a mindfulness practice in which the object of meditation is finger-to-genital contact, specifically stimulation of the female clitoris.
-OM is practiced in pairs, with one practitioner stroking the female's genitals, while both focus their attention on the sensation with the stated goal of developing "connective resonance" between pairs.
+The company markets OM as a mindfulness practice in which both participants focus their attention on the sensation with the stated goal of developing "connective resonance" between themselves.
 Daedone described her own work as "one that places a near-exclusive emphasis on women's pleasure — in which love, romance and even flirtation are not required."
 After, both partners discuss their experiences verbally.
-Orgasmic Meditation borrows from other traditions including yoga and meditation.

-Proponents state that orgasmic meditation encompasses more than just orgasm and that it encourages greater emotional awareness, connected relationships, and sense of fulfillment.
-Others describe the sensation as "a heady buzz, mixed with equal parts wooziness and intensity of focus."
-Practitioners of orgasmic meditation claim the practice nourishes the limbic system, the area of the mammalian brain responsible for emotion, empathy, and motivation but these claims are unsubstantiated by any source outside their organization.
+Orgasmic meditation borrows from yoga and meditation.
+According to Daedone's former associates, orgasmic meditation was derived from "deliberate orgasm" (DO), a similar masturbation activity created by the Welcomed Consensus, an alleged sex cult based in San Francisco of which Daedone was previously a member.